Mind and body

 Barchester’s Charitable Foundation

-Grants from £100 to £5,000 for individuals, small community groups and small local charities supporting people aged 65+ and adults (18+) with a physical disability or mental health problems.
-Applications that combat loneliness and enable people to be active and engaged will receive the highest priority in 2019.
+Grants from £100 to £5,000 for individuals, small community groups and small local charities supporting people (18+) with a physical disability or mental health problems.
+The priority is on helping older people (aged 65+) to improve mobility, independence and quality of life.

 Percy Bilton Charity

 Grants up to £5,000 for UK registered charities whose primary objectives are to assist people with disabilities (physical or learning) or mental health problems, older people (60+) and/or disadvantaged young people (under 25 years).
 Preference is given to funding specific items of furniture and equipment (excluding office items) which the Charity can fund in their entirety.

 Grants for UK registered charities for a range of projects including relief of those in need by reason of youth, age, ill-health, disability, financial hardship or other disadvantage.
 Funding can be for project, capital or core costs.
 The median award is £5,000 and grant decisions made on a monthly basis.

 This trust’s Ann Rylands Small Donations Programme offers grants of up to £2,500 to charities that support Older people, people with disabilities or living with serious illness, or people facing challenges with mental health, social exclusion, homelessness or other difficulties in their lives..
 Funding can cover core or project costs.